Best Practices for Noise-Based Augmentation to Improve the Performance of Deployable Speech-Based Emotion Recognition Systems: Related Work

-Previous work has looked at how speech recognition systems can be built so that they are robust to various kinds and levels of noise~\cite{li2014overview}.
-The most common themes in these papers are to concentrate on either data augmentation or gathering more real-world data to produce accurate transcripts~\cite{zheng2016improving}.
+Research in speech recognition, rather than emotion recognition, has also tackled this problem.
+Researchers have investigated methods to build speech recognition systems that are robust to various kinds and levels of noise~\cite{li2014an}.
+The common themes are a concentration on either data augmentation or gathering more real-world data to produce accurate transcripts~\cite{zheng2016improving}.
 Other lines of work have looked into preventing various attacks, e.g., spoofing or recording playback, on speaker verification systems~\cite{shim2018replay}.
 Noise in these systems is usually considered to be caused by reverberations or channel-based modulations~\cite{zhao2014robust}.
-Researchers have also looked into building noise robust emotion recognition models, using either signal transformation or augmentation~\cite{aldeneh2017using}.
-But data augmentation in this analysis was formulated in a similar manner to those for speech recognition, or, speaker identification systems, which have a fixed ground truth and are independent of human perception.
-This paper attempts to establish methods for noise-based data augmentation of emotion datasets that are grounded in human perception.